MasoudJTehrani/PCLA/README.md

 -   `tfv6_regnet`: Their best-performing agent that uses regnety032.

--   `tfv6_resnet`: Second best-performing agent that uses resnet34.
+-   `tfv6_resnet`: The second-best-performing agent that uses resnet34.

 -   `tfv6_4cameras`: Uses 4cameras and resnet34.